-Four year later in 1976, Thomas P. Pearsall invented a very high efficiency with extremely bright LED light for using in fiber telecommunications system and fiber optics system which was include new semiconductor materials that optimized for optical fiber transmission wavelengths.
+Four years later in 1976, Thomas P. Pearsall invented a very high efficiency with extremely bright LED light for using in fiber telecommunications system and fiber optics system which included new semiconductor materials that optimized for optical fiber transmission wavelengths.

-After 19th century in 1994, Shuji Nakamura form Japan invented the first Blue LED using gallium nitride.
+After the 19th century in 1994, Shuji Nakamura forms Japan invented the first Blue LED using gallium nitride.
 This invention quickly leads to the discovery of white.
-Then researchers demonstrate the white light using green, red and blue LEDs that’s leaded to the breakthroughs in lighting technology today such as flashlights, LED traffic lights and TVs.
+Then researchers demonstrate the white light using green, red and blue LEDs that are led to the breakthroughs in lighting technology today such as flashlights, LED traffic lights and TVs.
 In 2014, Shuji Nakamura was announced for the Nobel Prize in Physics together with Prof. Isamu Akasaki and Prof. Hiroshi Amano for inventing the blue light emitting diodes.

 LED’s History Between 2000 to Present:

 First LEDs was not more efficient than incandescent (Emitting light as a result of being heated).
-Then the Department of Energy (D.O.E) worked with a private industry to push white LED present technology little bit forward to create a very high efficiency device that packages LEDs together and it was happened in the year of 2000.
+Then the Department of Energy (D.O.E) worked with private industry to push white LED present technology little bit forward to create a very high-efficiency device that packages LEDs together and it happened in the year of 2000.

-Between 2009 to 2011, Philips Lighting North America, enters its LED bulb in the D.O.E.’s L Prize competition in the 60 watt replacement category and it was commonly used bulb size.
+Between 2009 to 2011, Philips Lighting North America enters its LED bulb in the D.O.E.’s L Prize competition in the 60-watt replacement category and it was commonly used bulb size.
 The D.O.E. awards Philips first prize in 2011, after rigorous testing.
-It was a great achievement for lighting industry.
+It was a great achievement for the lighting industry.